 - ESWT is a highly effective treatment for patients with tendon pain, it relieves pain in 80% of plantar fasciitis patients in 3-4 treatments (Evidence based)

 - Substitute for surgical intervention

 - Reduced need for medication, sedation or injections

 - Key role in elite sports in speeding up recovery and return to sport/daily activities

 What treatment will I receive?

-At Physiotherapy Matters we advise to complete 3-6 sessions of ESWT which are completed once weekly alongside advice, an individually tailored home exercise programme and modification of activity to offload the tendon which is continued 6 weeks post treatment completion.
+At Physiotherapy Matters we advise to complete 4-6 sessions of Shockwave Therapy which are completed once weekly alongside advice, an individually tailored home exercise programme and modification of activity to offload the tendon which is continued 6 weeks post treatment completion.

-For more information of how ESWT can help you call/email us and one of our experienced chartered physiotherapist can discuss treatment further.
+For more information of how ESWT can help you call/email us at Physiotherapy Matters and one of our experienced chartered physiotherapists can discuss treatment further.